-Lloyds TSB PPI Claims
+Lloyds TSB Claims

 How do I know if I was mis-sold PPI?

 There are a number of ways in which your Lloyds TSB PPI may have been mis-sold to you:

 - Did the bank tell you that the policy was compulsory?

 PPI is always optional.

 - Did you feel pressurised into taking the policy out?

 Lenders were guilty of using underhand tactics to sell PPI policies.

 - Were you asked about your employment status?

 If you were unemployed, self-employed, a student or retired you should never have been sold a policy.